meltano/meltano/docs/src/_reference/plugin-definition-syntax.md

 ## `settings_group_validation`

-An array of arrays listing the minimal valid group of setttings required to use the connector.
+An array of arrays listing the minimal valid group of settings required to use the connector.
 A common use case is defining which settings are required for different authorization methods.

 An example definition for Redshift where there are 3 types of authorization available: